-DIRECTED FOCUS STUDY FOR SOFTWARE DEVELOPMENT II Students work under the direction of the faculty to develop an individual area of specialization and produce content for their professional portfolio.
+HGAM 6328 (3).
+DIRECTED FOCUS STUDY FOR SOFTWARE DEVELOPMENT II.
+Students work under the direction of the faculty to develop an individual area of specialization and produce content for their professional portfolio.
 Prerequisite: HGAM 6226 or 6284.

-DIRECTED FOCUS STUDY FOR SOFTWARE DEVELOPMENT III
+HGAM 6329 (3).
+DIRECTED FOCUS STUDY FOR SOFTWARE DEVELOPMENT III.
 Students work under the direction of the faculty to develop an individual area of specialization and produce content for their professional portfolio.
 Prerequisite: HGAM 6328.

-ART CREATION I

-This course provides a foundation in the tools, techniques, and production methods for creating 2-D game art, including modeling, texturing, and animating.
-Prerequisite: Admission to The Guildhall/Permission to enroll in courses at The Guildhall.
+HGAM 6331/HGAM 5331 (3).
+ART CREATION I. Provides a foundation in the tools, techniques, and production methods for creating 3-D game art, including modeling, texturing, and basic game engine integration.
+Prerequisite: Admission to The Guildhall.

-ART CREATION II

-This course applies the principles learned in 2-D art production to the process of creating 3-D game art.
-Emphasis is placed on modeling, rigging, texturing, wrapping, and preparing models for animation.
-Prerequisite: HGAM 6331/5331.
+HGAM 6332/HGAM 5332 (3).
+ART CREATION II.
+Applies the 3-D art production principles learned in HGAM 6331 to the process of creating intermediate-level 3-D game art.
+Emphasis is placed on modeling, texturing, unwrapping, and preparing models for games.
+Prerequisite: HGAM 6331.

-ART CREATION III

-This course provides additional depth on art creation for 3-D games, including the development of intermediate-level proficiency for creating 3-D art, and modeling, texturing, and animating for games.
+HGAM 6333 (3).
+ART CREATION III.
+Provides additional depth on art creation for 3-D games, including the development of professional-level proficiency for creating 3-D art, modeling, and texturing for games.
 Prerequisite: HGAM 6332.

-ART CREATION IV
+HGAM 6334 (3).
+ART CREATION IV.
 This seminar series provides additional depth in the tools, techniques, and production methods for creating 3-D game art for next-generation development cycles.
 Prerequisite: HGAM 6333.

-DIRECTED FOCUS STUDY FOR ART CREATION II
+HGAM 6348 (3).
+DIRECTED FOCUS STUDY FOR ART CREATION II.
 Students work under the direction of the faculty to develop an individual area of specialization and produce content for their professional portfolio.
 Prerequisite: HGAM 6246.

-DIRECTED FOCUS STUDY FOR ART CREATION III
+HGAM 6349 (3).
+DIRECTED FOCUS STUDY FOR ART CREATION III.
 Students work under the direction of the faculty to develop an individual area of specialization and produce content for their professional portfolio.
 Prerequisite: HGAM 6348.

-LEVEL DESIGN I

-This course provides a foundation in level design and editing for 2-D games, including genre analysis, game styles and limitations, audience and game analysis, gameplay principles, character artificial intelligence and scripting, and basic art and architecture for games.
+HGAM 6351/HGAM 5351 (3).
+LEVEL DESIGN I. This course provides a foundation in level design and editing for 2-D games, including genre analysis, game styles and limitations, audience and game analysis, gameplay principles, character artificial intelligence and scripting, and basic art and architecture for games.
 Students also develop fundamental level editing skills for 2-D games.
 The course integrates theories and principles from a variety of disciplines to develop the fundamental proficiency for a level designer.
-Prerequisite: Admission to The Guildhall/Permission to enroll in courses at The Guildhall.
+Prerequisite: Entry into The Guildhall.

-LEVEL DESIGN II
+HGAM 6352/HGAM 5352 (3).
+LEVEL DESIGN II.
 This course provides a foundation in level design for 3-D games, including basic 3-D gameplay, story and scene development for 3-D games, basic 3-D character artificial intelligence and scripting, 3-D texturing, 3-D lighting, using sound, and play testing for basic 3-D games.
 Students also develop basic editing skills for 3-D games.
-Prerequisite: HGAM 6351/5351.
+Prerequisite: HGAM 6351.

-LEVEL DESIGN III
+HGAM 6353 (3).
+LEVEL DESIGN III.
 This course provides a foundation in level design for 3-D multiplayer games in the following areas: gameplay for different game types, scene development, artificial intelligence pathing and basic scripting, texturing, lighting, sound use, and play testing.
 Students also develop basic editing skills for 3-D games.
 Prerequisite: HGAM 5352 or 6352.

-LEVEL DESIGN IV
+HGAM 6354 (3).
+LEVEL DESIGN IV.
 This course provides additional depth on level design for 3-D games, including advanced classic architecture for 3-D games, the science of seeing, play strategies, player interaction, terrain, and line of sight determination for 3-D games.
 Students also develop advanced level editing skills for 3-D games.
 Prerequisite: HGAM 6353.

-DIRECTED FOCUS STUDY FOR LEVEL DESIGN II
+HGAM 6368 (3).
+DIRECTED FOCUS STUDY FOR LEVEL DESIGN II.
 Students work under the direction of the faculty to develop an individual area of specialization and produce content for their professional portfolio.
 Prerequisite: HGAM 6266.